boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 let this_does_not = /* a /* nested */ comment " */
 {{</highlight>}}

 Nested comments?
 In fact I remember looking into this when I first wrote `scc`.
-I was wondering about nested multiline comments which turned out to be a compile error in Java, hence while I toyed with getting it working never bothered to finish it off.
+I was wondering about nested multiline comments which turned out to be a compile error in Java, hence while I toyed with getting it working figured that was not a brilliant idea and explicitly made it work without them.

-So the reason for the difference is that `tokei` has some sort of stack for dealing with nested comments.
+So the reason for the difference is that `tokei` has some sort of stack for dealing with nested comments so it know when to finish with them.
 I didn't even know was a thing.

 Playing around with Rust and it turns out that it DOES support nested comments.
 My first thought was that this implementation is a bad idea.
 For example if you write the following `/*/**/` that is going to break `tokei` as everything will be a comment.
-Trying it out happens to be a compiler error... so it is not a case.
+Trying it out happens to be a compiler error... so it is not a case worth worrying about.
 If however you did happen to half implement a nested comment you get the following (I added it to the first line),

 ```
 -------------------------------------------------------------------------------